jasonscrouch/polemos/README.md

 - C#
 - TS

-# Requirements
+# System Requirements

-VS Code or another IDE.
+- VS Code or another IDE

+## Encouraged

-Docker Desktop and the VS Code Containers extension are encouraged.
-These will make it easy to select the `docker-compose.yml` file and `compose up`.
+- Docker Desktop and the VS Code Containers extension are both encouraged.
+With Docker Desktop running and VS Code Containers installed, it will be easy to select the `docker-compose.yml` file and `compose up`.

-# Installation Instructions using Docker
+# Installation Instructions using Docker Desktop and VS Code Containers

 1. Start Docker Desktop
 2. Pull the project
-3. Open project in IDE
+3. Open project in VS Code
-4. Using the VS Code Containers extension, right click the `docker-compose.yml` file and select `compose up`.
+4. Using the Containers extension, right click the `docker-compose.yml` file and select `compose up`.
 5. Navigate to Docker Desktop's Containers and select the frontend's port.

 # Developing

-## API
+## API and SPA

-When developing the API, use [Apollo Sandbox](https://studio.apollographql.com/sandbox/explorer), making sure to enable CORS in the `Program.cs`.
-This will help as you develop GraphQL operations and use HotChocolate.
+When developing the API, use [Apollo Sandbox](https://studio.apollographql.com/sandbox/explorer), making sure to enable CORS in the API's `Program.cs`.
+The sandbox will build out operations (e.g., query, mutation) using the GraphQL syntax.
+This will make it easy to manually test these operations and copy paste them into the SPA.

 # Special Thanks

-I'd like to thank [DevIQ](https://deviq.com/) for help with the Respository Pattern and the Specification Pattern.
-[Intro to GraphQL with .NET (C#) & Hot Chocolate](https://www.apollographql.com/tutorials/intro-hotchocolate/01-overview-setup) for help with GraphQL and HotChocolate.
-[Introduction to Apollo Client](https://www.apollographql.com/docs/react) for the Apollo Client walkthrough.
+- [DevIQ](https://deviq.com/) for help with the Respository and Specification Pattern.
+- [Intro to GraphQL with .NET (C#) & Hot Chocolate](https://www.apollographql.com/tutorials/intro-hotchocolate/01-overview-setup) for explaining GraphQL and HotChocolate.
+- [Introduction to Apollo Client](https://www.apollographql.com/docs/react) for the Apollo Client walkthrough.

 # Images